-Even if you already care strongly about security, and diligently test the security of your network, sites and applications from both inside and outside your router, the chances are that few people outside your own organisation know whether your network is secure or not.
+Even if you already care strongly about security, and diligently test the security of your network, sites, and applications from both internal and external perspectives, few people outside your own organisation will know whether your network is secure or not.

-The Audited by Netcraft seal is your opportunity to demonstrate the care and attention that you take in your internet security to the people who matter most: the people who actually use your site.
-This means that these people can use your services with a much greater degree of assurance than if they know nothing at all about your approach to security.
-Generating a higher degree of trust amongst consumers of your services means that all aspects of your internet presence will be more effective.
+The Audited by Netcraft seal is your opportunity to demonstrate the care and attention that you take in your internet security to your customers.
+This independent demonstration of your network’s security means that they can use your services with a much greater degree of assurance.

 2. Could displaying a seal make me a more likely target for attackers?

 The largest numbers of remote compromises come from very widespread attacks by worms or attackers trying a set of pre-made, publicly-available exploits across very large numbers of machines.
 Typically, these attackers will launch their attack against the whole of the internet, or a large IP address space, rather than a single site, and then review the resulting set of compromised machines.

 Attackers targeting specific sites may infer from the seal that your organisation has paid particular attention to security, and is up to date against well-known vulnerabilities, and therefore move onto a target that has a less visible defensive stance instead.

 3. Why Netcraft?